 We have had nothing but positive experiences both as surfers and hosts.
 In general try to give 5-10days notice, if you're staying a few days offer to cook or bring a bottle of wine and be open-minded and considerate.
 You'll meet some great people!

 On the road for a while?
 Why not invest in a van and pay no accommodation costs for your entire trip?
-We just bought one for our trip next year.
+We are currently living in ours and travelling through the Balkans.
 Check it out here.

 A habit Max and I get into while we're travelling is to only eat 2 meals a day.
 We often have some fruit or muesli bars as a quick morning snack but we don't eat a proper meal until 11-12ish which then keeps us going until dinner.
 Many hostels in Europe offer free breakfast so take advantage!
 Fill up and, if your feeling extra thrifty, make some sandwiches and take some fruit for a packed lunch.